 Book: Banjo Roots & Branches

-From its history via the akonting in West Africa, through the Caribbean, to American via the slave trade.
+Traces the banjo's history from West Africa's gourd-bodied lute tradition, through the Caribbean, to America via the slave trade.
+And more.
 This is a great book for anyone who wants to get pretty deep into the history of the banjo.

 Order on Amazon.